PixelStudiosDev/pixelstudiosdev.github.io/docs/achievements/installation.md

 Achievements doesn't require any other plugins to work, but it can hook into some external plugins to provide additional features.

 - [PlaceholderAPI](https://www.spigotmc.org/resources/placeholderapi.6245/) - Required for placeholders
-- [Spigot-Party-API-PAF](https://www.spigotmc.org/resources/spigot-party-api-for-party-and-friends.39751/) - Required for bungeecord party support
-- [Party and Friends Spigot](https://www.spigotmc.org/resources/party-and-friends-extended-for-spigot-supports-1-7-1-20-x.11633/) - Required for spigot party support
+- [Vault](https://www.spigotmc.org/resources/vault.34315/) - Required for economy rewards